 Since writing, The Dark Side Of Early Retirement, I’ve sometimes wondered whether writing about early retirement hurts society and the very people who decide to leave the work force early.
 Being able to do what you want when you want sounds great.
 But is it healthy?
+Let’s look at all the reasons not to retire early and reject them all.

 Imagine going to medical school until age 30, paying all that tuition, and then deciding you want to retire 12 years later.
 Is that nuts?
 Or does it not matter if you’ve earned enough to comfortably cover all your expenses for decades?
 Here’s a guest post from an actual doctor who wants to call it quits.
 Perhaps if he’s allowed to retire early, so can we all! – Sam